-- Task menus: Displays the task menus that are common to most pages in System Reliability: Tools, Navigation, and Common Tasks.

-- System Reliability Scenarios Grid workspace: Serves as the main display area and contains the following features:

-- Scenario list: Contains the names of the System Scenario records that are associated with the current System Reliability Analysis.
-You can select any name in the list to view the grid associated with that Scenario.

-- Filter list: Contains a list of Scenario elements that you can select and view a specialized display of the Diagram that focuses on detailed information related to the selected Filter option in the grid view.
-You can select any of the following Filter options:
+- Task menus: Displays the task menus that are common to most pages in System Reliability: Tools, Navigation, and Common Tasks. - System Reliability Scenarios Grid workspace: Serves as the main display area and contains the following features: - Scenario list: Contains the names of the System Scenario records that are associated with the current System Reliability Analysis.
+You can select any name in the list to view the grid associated with that Scenario. - Filter list: Contains a list of Scenario elements that you can select and view a specialized display of the Diagram that focuses on detailed information related to the selected Filter option in the grid view.
+You can select any of the following Filter options: - Action Confidential and Proprietary Information of Meridium, Inc. • Page 653 of 1195 - Asset - Buffer

-- Action

-- Asset

-- Buffer

-- Distribution

-- Link

-- Risk

 - Subsystem

 - Switch

 - Grid: Provides a grid view of the Scenario.